-While most white granites are quarried in Brazil, Colonial White joins a select few which come from India.
-Featuring a foundation of creamy off-white bedrock, Colonial White is characterized by its black speckles and smoky silver accent colors.
+While most white granites come from Brazil, Colonial White joins a select few that come from India.
+Featuring a foundation of creamy off-white bedrock, Colonial White has black speckles and smoky silver accent colors.
 A hint of rose-pink mineral deposits is also a defining feature of Colonial White.
-If you’re looking for a light granite that will add warmth to your kitchen, Colonial White is a winner.
-Paired with stark white cabinets, Colonial White countertops soften a space, while having a more dramatic effect alongside darker cabinets.
+If you’re looking for light granite that’ll add warmth to your kitchen, Colonial White is a winner.
+When paired with stark white cabinets, Colonial White countertops soften a space while having a more dramatic effect alongside darker cabinets.
 Colonial White’s slight movement and variation mean it offers a continuous and cohesive feel.

-While Colonial White has an upscale appearance, it is priced at an affordable $55 to $60 per square foot installed.
+While Colonial White has an upscale appearance, it’s an affordable $55 to $60 per square foot installed.

 5. New River White

 This picturesque light granite consists of an alabaster bedrock speckled with dark red flecks and rich silver veining.
 Imported from India, New River White offers a great deal of variation, making it a dramatic and dynamic addition to any living space.
-In fact, while other granites may feature mineral deposits similar to New River White’s crimson accents, only this color has them in such magnificent abundance.
-Therefore, choosing cabinets which highlight this quality is the best way to showcase New River White countertops.
-White cabinets are an obvious choice when it comes to complementing New River White, but darker cabinets also provide appealing contrast.
+While other granites may feature mineral deposits similar to New River White’s crimson accents, only this color has them in such magnificent abundance.
+Choosing cabinets that highlight this quality is the best way to showcase New River White countertops.
+White cabinets are an obvious choice for complementing New River White, but darker cabinets also provide appealing contrast.

 Because of New River White’s inherent beauty, it’s in great demand.
-Still, it is a mid-range white granite at $55 to $60 per square foot installed.
+Still, it’s a mid-range white granite at $55 to $60 per square foot installed.

 6. Moon White

 Quarried in India, Moon White embodies the exquisiteness implied by its name.
-Bright ivory, silver-gray, and bold black are a few of the colors that speckle and swirl this fine and intricate light granite.
+Bright ivory, silver-gray, and bold black are a few of the colors that speckle and swirl in this fine and intricate light granite.
 One of the whiter shades of granite, Moon White can also have a subtle yellow undertone.
-It is relatively uniform in color when compared to other white granites, and has been described as “mesmerizing” for its unique appearance.
-As with many other granite colors, Moon White is extremely versatile.
+It’s relatively uniform in color compared to other white granites and has been described as “mesmerizing” for its unique appearance.
+As with many granite colors, Moon White is highly versatile.
 One particularly striking combination?
 Moon White granite with white cabinets, a white subway tile backsplash, and stainless steel appliances.